levylabpitt/TestStand/README.md

 # TestStand
-Using TestStand to sequence physics experiments
+Use TestStand to sequence physics experiments